Breastfeeding and Nursing Bra FAQs

 Q: How many nursing bras do I need?

 Life is a bit hectic when a baby makes an appearance.
 Nursing bras need to be washed very frequently due to leaking milk, and hung to dry due to their delicate nature.
-Therefore, you should purchase 3 nursing bras (one in the wash, one in the drawer, and one to wear) to ensure you always have a clean one on hand.
+Therefore, we recommend you purchase 3 nursing bras (one in the wash, one in the drawer, and one to wear) to ensure you always have a clean one on hand.

 Q: How do I care for my nursing bra?

-For best results we recommend all of our breastfeeding bras be either hand washed or placed in a garment bag in the washing machine.
+For best results we recommend all of our nursing bras be either hand washed or placed in a garment bag in the washing machine.
 If you use a washing machine, wash on a gentle cycle and in cool water with regular detergent only.
 No bleach – no fabric softener.
 Hang or lay flat to dry.

 Q: What if I experience pain while nursing?